adafruit/ci-arduino/README.md

 The purpose of this repo is to create a centrally managed dependency install script for all Adafruit Arduino Library Travis CI configs.
-This will allow us to easily update the install steps without having to manually or programatically update 100+ `.travis.yml` files.
+This will allow us to easily update the install steps without having to manually or programmatically update 100+ `.travis.yml` files.

 We have a guide that you can use to follow along to install both TravisCI and Doxygen generation here https://learn.adafruit.com/the-well-automated-arduino-library/